Water Use Efficiency

 - CIMIS GOES Dish and Receiver Installation.
 During December 3, 2012 – December 7, 2012, the California Irrigation Management Information System (CIMIS) staff, assisted by other DWR staff from DTS and O&M, installed a satellite dish and receiver for the National Oceanic and Atmospheric Administration’s (NOAA) Geostationary Operational and Environmental Satellite (GOES).
 The dish was installed on the roof at the North Central Region Office building in West Sacramento.
 Data from the satellite will be used by the Spatial CIMIS model to produce daily maps of reference evapotranspiration (ETo) and solar radiation at 2-km grid for the entire State of California, which are available to the public via the CIMIS web site and web services.
 The Spatial CIMIS ETo is calculated by coupling remotely sensed data from the GOES with interpolated weather parameters from individual CIMIS stations.
 The Spatial CIMIS model was developed by DWR and UC Davis and the installation of the GOES dish and box is part of an ongoing project to move the product to DWR.

-- DWR will be seeking grant proposals for desalination projects to support brackish water and seawater desalination as a water supply or quality option.
-DWR has prepared a draft Proposal Solicitation Package (PSP) which describes the grant application process for potential grant applicants.
-A draft version of the PSP is now available at http://www.water.ca.gov/desalination/2013DesalGrants.cfm for review and comment.
-Comments on the draft PSP can be submitted to DWR until Friday, February 8 at 5pm, 2013.
+- DWR is seeking grant proposals for desalination projects to support brackish water and seawater desalination as a water supply or quality option.
+DWR has released the Proposal Solicitation Package (PSP) which describes the grant application process for potential grant applicants.
+The PSP is available at http://www.water.ca.gov/desalination/2014DesalGrants.cfm.
+Applications are due on January 16, 2014 Friday, at 5pm.

-- Two public workshops will be held during the public review period to receive comments on the Draft PSP and to provide information about this PSP, including application requirements, application submittal process, and criteria for review and selection of applications.
-One meeting will be in Chino and the other meeting will be held in Sacramento.
-The meeting in Sacramento is planned to be available as a webinar.
-Additional information is available at http://www.water.ca.gov/desalination/2013DesalGrants.cfm.
+- A public workshop will be held to provide information about this PSP, including application requirements, application submittal process, and criteria for review and selection of applications.
+The workshop will be held in Sacramento and will be available as a webinar.
+Additional information is available at http://www.water.ca.gov/desalination/2014DesalGrants.cfm.